michael2012z/BitBible/markdown/JPS/files/Jer.md

 10. See, I have this day set thee over the nations and over the kingdoms, to root out and to pull down, and to destroy and to overthrow; to build, and to plant.

 11. Moreover the word of HaShem came unto me, saying: 'Jeremiah, what seest thou?'
-And I said: 'I see a rod of an almond-tree.'Heb. shaked.
+And I said: 'I see a rod of an almond-tree.'

-12. Then said HaShem unto me: 'Thou hast well seen; for I watchHeb. shoked. over My word to perform it.'
+12. Then said HaShem unto me: 'Thou hast well seen; for I watch

 13. And the word of HaShem came unto me the second time, saying: 'What seest thou?'
 And I said: 'I see a seething pot; and the face thereof is from the north.'